temporalio/cli/temporalcli/commandsmd/commands.md

 The temporal workflow reset command resets a [Workflow Execution](/concepts/what-is-a-workflow-execution).
 A reset allows the Workflow to resume from a certain point without losing its parameters or [Event History](/concepts/what-is-an-event-history).

-The Workflow Execution can be set to a given Event Type:
+The Workflow Execution can be set to a given [Event Type](/concepts/what-is-an-event):
 ```
 temporal workflow reset --workflow-id=meaningful-business-id --type=LastContinuedAsNew
 ```

-The Workflow Execution can also be reset to any Event after `WorkflowTaskStarted`.
+...or a specific any Event after `WorkflowTaskStarted`.
 ```
 temporal workflow reset --workflow-id=meaningful-business-id --event-id=MyLastEvent
 ```